 Despite Texas raising the drinking age to 19 in 1981, President Reagan's federal power was utilized in 1986 to override individual states' MLDAs and establish a nationwide minimum drinking age of 21.
 This federal intervention superseded Texas' previous decision and effectively set the legal drinking age at 21 for the entire country.

 In my personal experience as a sommelier and brewer, I have witnessed the impact of changing drinking laws on the industry.
 The fluctuating legal drinking age can have significant implications for businesses, particularly those catering to young adults.
-When the drinking age was lowered to 18 in Texas, there was an increased interest in and among younger consumers.
+When the drinking age was lowered to 18 in Texas, there was an increased interest in wine and beer among younger consumers.
 This led to the emergence of new trends and preferences in the market, as well as a need for responsible alcohol education and regulation.

 The drinking laws in Texas during the 1970s were characterized by a lowering of the drinking age to 18 in 1973 and subsequent raising of the age to 19 in 1981.
 These changes reflected the evolving social and political climate of the time, with a recognition of young adults' rights and concerns about the potential risks of alcohol consumption.
 However, the federal government later intervened in 1986 to establish a nationwide minimum drinking age of 21, overriding individual states' MLDAs, including Texas.